Inbibo/adonisfx_docs/docs/maya/ribbon.md

 - **Muscle Geometry (M)**: Mesh that the AdnRibbonMuscle deformer will be applied to.

 > [!NOTE]
 > It is not mandatory to select the targets on creation of the AdnRibbonMuscle deformer.
 Targets can be added and remove after creating the deformer.
-For more information check the advance [section](#targets).
+For more information check the advanced [section](#targets).

 Follow this steps to create an AndRibbonMuscle deformer: